 A near-perfect 2-mile stretch of beach backed by exotic mangrove trees, Lovers Key State Park is home to plenty of wildlife, including manatees and dolphins.
 Just over 7 miles of trails wind through the park, offering a chance to explore by foot or on bike.
 Planning a picnic?
 Special areas equipped with grills and tables are first come, first served.
 Plus, Lovers Key has an excellent area for swimming.

-Just south of Fort Myers Beach area, Barefoot Beach Preserve offers an unspoiled shoreline perfect for shelling that tends to be slightly less crowded than its more northern counterparts.
+Just south of Fort Myers Beach area, Barefoot Beach Preserve offers a shoreline perfect for shelling that tends to be slightly less crowded than its more northern counterparts.
 As one of the last undeveloped beaches in Florida, Barefoot Beach Preserve is packed with recreational opportunities like kayaking and canoeing, but it's also a great place to swim due to its shallow waters.
 Watch for turtles, tortoises, dolphins and several species of birds along the water.

 Situated in the middle of Fort Myers Beach, this park boasts a 560-foot fishing pier, playground and picnic areas close to many pleasant spots for shopping and eating.
 Find a comfortable spot in the sand at this family-friendly beach and stay to people watch or take in a beautiful sunset.